 Water Intrusion Defects in Homes & Businesses

-In the most extreme cases, water intrusion is obvious.
-It is easy to spot where water is standing or when a section of wall/ceiling actually collapses.
-In other cases, the evidence of water intrusion may be more subtle, appearing as stains on a ceiling, wall, or floor, damp carpet, swollen wood trim, or rust stains.
+In extreme cases, water intrusion is apparent.
+It is easy to spot where water is standing or when a section of wall/ceiling collapses.
+In other cases, the evidence may be more subtle, appearing as stains, damp carpet, swollen wood trim, or rust stains.
 These symptoms suggest the presence of water intrusion, but the cause of a leak may not be apparent.
-Causes of water intrusion can be as wide ranging as the use of defective materials to poor workmanship in the installation to poor planning/design of landscaping and drainage.
+Causes of water intrusion can be as wide-ranging as the use of defective materials to poor workmanship in the installation to poor planning/design of landscaping and drainage.
 Whatever the cause, when water finds its way into a new house or commercial property it may be a construction defect that the builder or their contractors can and should be held accountable for.

 Impact of Water Intrusion on Structures & Buildings

 If you have suffered a financial loss from property damage caused by a water intrusion defect in your home or commercial property, you may be entitled to claim compensation from those responsible.
-Contact an experienced Houston litigation attorney to learn more about your options.
-A Houston construction defect attorney from Arnold & Itkin LLP can help you build a strong case against a construction company, architect, contractor, engineering firm, or manufacturer who is responsible for losses you incur from a water intrusion defect.
+Contact an experienced Houston litigation attorney from our firm today to learn more about your options.
+A legal team from Arnold & Itkin LLP can help you build a strong case against a construction company, architect, contractor, engineering firm, or manufacturer who is responsible for losses you incur from a water intrusion defect.

 To learn more, contact a Houston construction defect lawyer today.
 Give us a call today at (888) 493-1629.